da4all/da4all.github.io/_pages/home.md

 <br>
 ## Definition
 <br>
-“Data advocacy is an integrative practice of analysis, design, and communication in which insights from a dataset are effectively conveyed to raise public awareness and drive social change.” <small>(Laurie Gries, “A Rhetorical Data Studies Approach to Data Storytelling and Advocacy”)</small>
+“Data advocacy is a deeply ethical and rhetorical practice of integrated analysis, design, and communication in which insights from a dataset are effectively conveyed to raise public awareness and drive social change.” <small>(Laurie Gries, “A Rhetorical Data Studies Approach to Data Storytelling and Advocacy”)</small>
 <br><br>
 ## Perspective
 <br>